-On our Scandinavian Splendors tour, we enjoyed a jazz quartet that played outside during lunch when the weather was nice.
+On our cruise, we enjoyed a jazz quartet that played outside during lunch when the weather was nice.
 They also played inside during tea time at Horizons.
 There was a classical trio, which played around the ship at different times and welcomed us to the Grand Dining Room for supper.
 A husband-and-wife magical comedy team regaled us with tricks and jokes.
-Our cruise director, Leslie Jon, is an accomplished singer and entertainer, so -- aside from his daytime duties of keeping us informed, delighting us with bits of arcane trivia and explaining the day's activities -- we also enjoyed his presence in the evenings.
+Our cruise director was an accomplished singer and entertainer, so -- aside from his daytime duties of keeping us informed, delighting us with bits of arcane trivia and explaining the day's activities -- we also enjoyed his presence in the evenings.

 Regatta brings representatives from the tourism boards of each city visited onto the ship on the morning of arrival.
 You can get maps and information, but also do your homework, and ask a lot of questions before you go.
 Some of the info we were given by the shore staff -- even the tourism representatives -- was incorrect.

 You might not exactly gasp the first time you enter Regatta's main lobby on Deck 4, but most people want to -- at least those who aren't familiar with these small ships and their consistent decor.
 Some people equate the central staircase with a Titanic replica; I prefer to think of it as Tara-like, since I expect to see Vivien Leigh flouncing down to greet Clark Gable at the bottom.
 Though in reality, you'll most likely be flouncing down the steps to ask questions at the reception, shore excursions or concierge desks located there.
 The medical center is also on this deck.